- Why go Greek?

 11. How do you register for formal recruitment?

 Information regarding recruitment is sent to your campus mailbox the week of Thanksgiving.
 Registration is completed online when the information booklets are released.
 The deadline to register is the first day of recruitment.
-Registration is done electronically - to complete a registration form online click here.
+Registration is done electronically, registration for spring 2016 recruitment opens November 19, 2015.

 12. Is there a dress code during formal recruitment?